 1. What does “strong” actually mean?

-“Strong” refers to the quality of being powerful, durable, or resilient—physically, emotionally, or mentally.
-It means being able to withstand or endure challenges effectively.
+“Strong” refers to the quality of being powerful, durable, or resilient — physically, emotionally, or mentally.
+It often means being able to withstand or endure challenges effectively.

 2. Can “strong” describe more than just physical strength?

-Absolutely!
-“Strong” can describe emotional or mental strength as well as physical.
-For example, someone with strong willpower or a strong character shows inner resilience and determination.
+Absolutely.
+“Strong” can describe emotional or mental strength as well as physical strength.
+For example, someone with strong willpower or strong character shows inner resilience and determination.

 3. Is “strong” always a positive word?

 Mostly, yes.
-However, it can sometimes imply aggression or rigidity if overused in certain contexts (e.g., “strong opinions” that refuse to consider others).
+However, it can sometimes suggest aggression, rigidity, or refusal to compromise if used in certain contexts (for example, “strong opinions” that dismiss other viewpoints).

 4. How is “strong” different from “powerful”?

-“Strong” often implies endurance and resilience, while “powerful” tends to emphasize the ability to exert influence or force.
+“Strong” often emphasizes endurance and resilience, while “powerful” tends to stress the ability to exert influence or produce a strong effect.

 5. Can you use “strong” in casual conversation?